 And it’s taken its toll.
 Data from the Investment Company Institute (ICI) show that in the US alone index-tracking mutual funds (i.e. passively managed, open-ended funds) and exchange traded funds (ETFs) have gained as much as $2.5trn in the nine years between the beginning of 2008 and the end of 2016.
-The biggest headwind has been experienced by active US equity mutual funds.
-Passive US equity mutual funds and index tracking ETFs have gained $2.5trn in the nine years to the end of 2016, while active US equity mutual funds have seen outflows of $1.3tr.
+The biggest headwind has been experienced by active US equity mutual funds, which have seen outflows of $1.3tr.

 Why do active managers struggle?